snimu/blog/contents/truly-decentralized-training/article.md

     - To save computation, only do this every $n^{th}$ forward pass; for example, every $100$ forward passes
     - Only calculate the loss at the positions where the inputs were replaced with hidden states
 3. Accumulate the gradients from both forward passes and update the model parameters

+This gives us two additional advantages over COCONUT post-training:

+1. In the COCONUT paper, the authors use latent looping to replace CoT tokens with the model's own outputs from the previous step.
+This means that they explicitly train the next-next-token prediction I've talked about above.
+While this works with the special tokens that they use, I'm not certain how well it would work with making the next-token prediction with latent looping that does not resemble CoT: like, for example, model stacking.
+The method presented above would train models on exactly that (though it is unproven, to be clear).
+2. Just way more COCONUT-style training data, because we do it in pre-training already.

 For more details, see the linked article.